AtomLinter/linter-luacheck/README.md

 * `$ apm install linter-luacheck`

 ## Configuration

+Atom -> Preferences... -> Linter luacheck -> Settings have the follow settings:

 * **Executable** Path to your luacheck executable.
-* **RC File** Path to a custom luachecklintrc
+* **Globals** Add more globals names to standard ones, separated by comma, eg `jit, bit`.
+* **Ignore** Ignore warnings related to these variables names, separated by comma, eg `self, myvar`.

 ## Other available linters
 There are other linters available - take a look at the linters [mainpage](https://github.com/AtomLinter/Linter).

 ## Changelog

+### 0.3.0

+- Added config globals and ignore
+- Add config descriptions
+- Removed config rcfile

+### 0.2.0

+- Published.

 ### 0.1.0

 - Implemented first version of 'linter-luacheck'